damonbogich/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    MiddleWare: Express’ middleware stack is basically an array of functions.
+  Routing: Routing is a way to select which request handler function is executed.

 - [ ] Describe Middleware?

+They are implemented as small functions that handle one aspect of our application.
+Tasks like authentication and logging are commonly handled by middleware.
+We created middleware functions that could be reused in our ajax requests.

 - [ ] Describe a Resource?

+    * each resource is accessible via a unique URI.
+    * resources can have multiple representations.
+    * resource management happens via HTTP methods.

 - [ ] What can the API return to help clients know if a request was successful?

+    It can return a successful response code

 - [ ] How can we partition our application into sub-applications?

+    We can set up different routes to handle different requests to different parts of the app

 ## Minimum Viable Product